 - Plugin Notifications – If you have plugins that won’t cooperate with new versions of WordPress, they will tell you and make sure you don’t have any site issues.

 - Servers optimized for WordPress – Specifically, this helps make your site faster and more secure

 - Testing Platform – Most of these services all you to make a backup of your site in a testing environment.
 So if you want to make a big change, you can test it first to make sure it works, before implementing on the live site.

 By far the most popular managed WordPress hosting option is WP Engine.
-I used to run this blog on WP Engine, and I still run my golf site Breaking Eighty with them as well.
+I run this blog on WP Engine and my golf site Breaking Eighty with them as well.
 Overall it’s been a really good solution and I highly recommend them.

 Managed CMS Platform

 Finally, the last big type of hosting you’ll see is the managed CMS (content management system) platform.

 Essentially platforms like this combine numerous services into one large service.

 A lot of people chose this because their sites are really big and they use a lot of different services to run things like a blog, membership site, storefront, etc., and they want to streamline it.

 So rather than having a different company or service for: